Cizlin/MinecraftServerFiles/README.md

-# MinecraftServerBackups
+# MinecraftServerFiles
-Backups for Michael's Minecraft Server
+Files and scripts for Michael's Minecraft Server